List of Korean placename etymologies: Etymology

 The etymology of Korean words, especially common place names, can have origins in the Chinese language as Korean has taken many of their characters into their own language.
 Many of Korean place names have roots in Chinese characters, which is evident in their similarities when translated.
 The etymology of a word is tied to its historical growth, which allows for changes.
 Many of common Korean place names contain words such as seong (성) (“city” [as in “fortress”]) which reference that certain townships must have been built inside fortresses, or fortifications, and therefore historically have changed since then.
 History influences many of the common names seen today, such as the city of Gyeongju (경주), which has ties to the Silla kingdom.
 It was the capital of the kingdom, where it was known as Seorabeol (“capital”), and also Geumseong (“city of gold”).
 The city was renamed to Gyeongju in 940 by King Taejo, due to its prosperity and fame.
 It can be translated as “congratulatory city” or “capital city”.
 Busan also has a historic background to its etymology, as it is Sino-Korean for “cauldron mountain” (부산).
 The first written recording of Busan was in 1402 as “Dongnae-Busanpo”, and was recorded as “Busanpo” for the latter half of the 15th century.
 It is believed to be named for Mt.
 Hwangryeong (황령산), and reflects the geographical changes of the city during the end of the 15th century.

-Linguistic Similarities and Differences between Chinese and Japanese
+Comparison with Chinese and Japanese

 Korean has been considered to be a language isolate, and a language family on its own, by some linguists (Vovin, Janhunen) and part of a larger Transeurasian Macro-Altaic language family by others (Robbeets).
 From a comparative analysis point of view Korean has been suggested to be related to Japanese as well as the spectrum of SOV-word order languages in the Northern part of Asia centered around Central Siberia by most pre-21st century linguists.